UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 Your branch is up to date with 'origin/main'.
 ```

-TODO: explain that the `Your branch is up to date with 'origin/main'.` reflects
+It is stated that `Your branch is up to date with 'origin/main'.`, indicating
-that we haven't fetched the new updates to the remote branch `origin/main`
+we are yet to fetch the changes made to the remote branch `origin/main` into our
-into our local repository.
+local repository.

 We fetch updates from the remote repository: